 Rachel has been working with clay for 12 years and has been selling her work since 2008.
 She runs an independent, small production studio in New Paltz and sells her work at 25 different craft shows each year.
 She also shows her work in several stores and galleries locally and in New England.
 She has taught private wheel over the years and is now opening her studio for larger classes in wheel and hand building.

 Kim is the owner/Director of Bright Beginnings, a New Paltz preschool and licensed childcare center.
 She has been President of 90 Miles Off Broadway, a 52 year old community theatre company, for more than 10 years.
 Kim is a NYS Certified Teacher with a Masters Degree in Early Childhood Education, with a BA Degree in Theatre.

-Kristi is the founder and instructor of Story Studio, a program for children ages 2-14 years that utilizes art and cooking as vehicles through which children can expand upon their reading experiences.
-She has worked with young children for over 15 years and is a certified teacher with an M.Ed in Early Childhood Education and a BA in Psychology with a concentration in Early Childhood Education.
+Kristi is the founder and instructor of Story Studio, a program for children ages 2-14 years that utilizes art and cooking as vehicles through which children expand upon their reading experiences.
+She has worked with young children for over 15 years in both home and school settings, and is a certified teacher with an M.Ed in Early Childhood Education and a BA in Psychology with a concentration in Early Childhood Education.